google-deepmind/jraph/README.md

 We have two new colabs to help you get to grips with Jraph.

 The first is an educational colab with an amazing introduction to graph neural networks, graph theory,shows you how to use Jraph to solve a number of problems.
-Check it out [**here**.](https://github.com/deepmind/educational/blob/f44b133905a96e1887f5909aedcae6811b2c37a3/colabs/summer_schools/intro_to_graph_nets_tutorial_with_jraph.ipynb)
+Check it out [**here**.](https://github.com/deepmind/educational/blob/master/colabs/summer_schools/intro_to_graph_nets_tutorial_with_jraph.ipynb)

 The second is a fully working example with best practices of using Jraph with OGBG-MOLPCBA with some great visualizations.
 Check it out [**here**.](https://github.com/google/flax/tree/main/examples/ogbg_molpcba)

-Thank you to Lisa Wang & Ameya Daigavane.
+Thank you to Lisa Wang, Nikola Jovanović & Ameya Daigavane.

 ## Quick Start